Tower of Hallbar, Tower house in South Lanarkshire, Scotland.

 The tower sits on land that once fell under strict royal building rules meant to strengthen Scotland's defenses during the 1500s.
 Visitors can still see the heavy stone construction that reflected these historical requirements.

-The restored tower now operates as holiday accommodation, making its interior accessible to guests.
-The site sits away from main roads, so planning your arrival in advance works best.
+The tower now operates as holiday accommodation, so its interior is accessible to guests staying there rather than to general visitors.
+It sits in a rural area away from main roads, so planning your route before arrival is a good idea.

 The community of curious travelers